 - 3 of the best craft breweries in the area (for those who have already done the tourist thing, and rather do a Beer Tourist day and drink local)

 - 3 on-the-beaten-path tourist attractions worth visiting while in the area

 All places listed were operating as of my last visit.
 While bars, breweries and restaurants come and go, I spend a lot of money annually to try to keep current.
-Hopefully the majority are still in business as you read this.

 LET THE DEBATE BEGIN

 I know that some sport fans are almost as passionate about their stadium as their team.
 Baseball fans become attached to their stadium almost to a fault.
 My stadium growing up was Tiger Stadium.
 By its latter days, it really was outdated and a little dumpy by any objective measure.
 But I still loved it.
 So much so that I punished its successor, Comerica Park, for years before finally appreciating what a great place the new one was.
 I’ve been to a game in ALL the parks several times, so I have the benefit of perspective.